 FRIDAY, AUGUST 23 ~ 11:00 am – 12:30 pm in Classroom Building B "Foundations of Herbal Medicine Making" During this class we will discuss the basics of herbal medicine making: defining common terms used, constituent solubility and why it's important, folk method vs weight to volume method, proper plant identification, knowing what part of the plant to harvest and when to harvest it, sustainable wild crafting, dried versus fresh herb, how to properly label your products and why you should, parts conversion for formulas given in parts, and so much more.
 These concepts are the core foundation for making your own herbal medicines and will aid you in making the strongest medicine you can make.
 Goals and Objectives: To introduce participants in how to make the strongest herbal remedies they can make.
 Participants will learn the skills they need to make potent home remedies.

 SUNDAY, AUGUST 25 ~ 8:30 am - 10:00 am in Classroom Building B "10 Plants Everyone Should Know" An exploration into the herbs surrounding us, this class is designed to introduce people to 10 herbs that are integral to herbal medicine.
 The class will cover the materia medica of our 10 herbs via delving into the specific characteristics that define the herb; including: the family it belongs to, botanical characteristics, native region, preferred habitat, constituent content, actions on the body, traditional and current uses, plus any folk lore surrounding the herb, and which medicinal preparations can be made utilizing the herb’s vital force.
 We will cover herbs that are either native to the Pacific NW, or that are easy to grow in the garden in order to bring us all closer to the plant spirits that surround us and are just waiting for us to use them in building an herbal medicine chest.
+Goals and Objectives: To introduce participants to 10 plants that are essential for a medicine cabinet to use in home health care.

 The above link will open a new window or tab for Tree Farm Communications.
 Tree Farm Communications has been recording superior herbal educational content for decades.
 Search through the site for this and all of your favorite herbal educators.